© 2005 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

-After World War 2, a few of the Manhattan Project scientists remained on duty at Los Alamos to further explore the behaviors and potential of nuclear technology.
+After the war, a few of the Manhattan Project scientists remained on duty at Los Alamos to further explore the behaviors and potential of nuclear technology.
 Among them was Dr. Louis Slotin, who in his own words was kept around because he was “one of the few people left here who are experienced bomb putter-togetherers.”

-During his time there, Dr. Slotin’s duties were to perform criticality tests on fissile uranium and plutonium.
+During his time there, one of Dr. Slotin’s duties was to use the undeployed plutonium core to perform criticality tests.
 The tests required him to lower a dome of beryllium, a neutron reflector, over the radioactive material, and measure the beginnings of the fission reaction.
 This way, scientists could indirectly determine the critical mass of the material without actually starting a nuclear chain reaction.
 It was necessary to leave a gap between the two halves of the beryllium shell, otherwise a dangerous reaction would occur.
 Slotin’s preferred method of maintaining this gap was an ordinary screwdriver.
 He had a strong distrust of automated safety systems.

-Louis Slotin’s experiment of 21 May 1946 didn’t involve such neutron reflecting bricks, but it did utilize the same plutonium core as Daghlian’s experiment, and it was similarly ill-fated.
+Louis Slotin’s experiment of 21 May 1946 didn’t involve such neutron reflecting bricks, but it did utilize the same plutonium core as Daghlian’s experiment.
 At the secret Omega Site Laboratory, as six observers looked on, Slotin was training a colleague who was meant to replace him, one Alvin C. Graves.
-He carefully lowered the beryllium dome over the sphere of plutonium, using his screwdriver to maintain the gap so neutrons could escape safely.
-During the demonstration, the screwdriver slipped, and the dome fully covered the core.
+Slotin gently lowered the beryllium dome over the sphere of plutonium, using his screwdriver to maintain the gap so neutrons could escape safely.
+The screwdriver slipped, and the dome fell to fully cover the core.

 Immediately, all eight scientists in the room felt a wave of heat accompanied by a blue flash as the plutonium sphere vomited an invisible burst of gamma and neutron radiation into the room.
 As the lab’s Geiger counter clicked hysterically, Slotin used his bare hand to push the beryllium dome off and onto the floor, which terminated the prompt critical reaction moments after it began.
 “Well,” Slotin said gravely, “that does it.”